-“It is a crime, I agree with you on this, and we are not OK with the status quo,” said Lilly’s Jordyn Wells, who works on the payer and corporate marketing team.
+“It is a crime, I agree with you on this, and we are not OK with the status quo,” said Lilly’s Jordyn Wells, an associate manager who works on the payer and corporate marketing team.
 “There are going to be a number of solutions that exist in this space – some may come from Pharma, or from others in the industry, some will be organizations, and from the Diabetes Community.
 Only by partnering are we going to get to the other side.”

 There were roughly two dozen people in the room – 12 patients from the Diabetes Online Community, and the rest representing Lilly Diabetes (@LillyDiabetes).
 The DOC advocates present, including myself, were: